-Does the proposal respect important features of the site or building, or both?
-Yes.
-The signs do not significantly protrude from the existing 3, building, are of an appropriate size and scale and adopts an acceptable colour scheme, thereby respecting the important features of the site and surrounding buildings.
-Does the proposal show innovation and Yes. imagination in its relationship to the site or The signage demonstrates innovation and imagination. building, or both? advertisements and advertising structures Have any safety devices, platforms, lighting Yes. devices or logos been designed as an integral The 'Opal Aged Care Toongabbie' logo has been included on part of the signage or structure on which it is to all proposed signage structures. be displayed?
+Does the proposal respect important features Yes. of the site or building, or both?
+The signs do not significantly protrude from the existing O , building, are of an appropriate size and scale and adopts an acceptable colour scheme, thereby respecting the important features of the site and surrounding buildings.
+Dear the managed show inspection and Does the proposal show innovation and Yes. imagination in its relationship to the site or The signage demonstrates innovation and imagination. building, or both? advertisements and advertising structures Have any safety devices, platforms, lighting Yes. devices or logos been designed as an integral The 'Opal Aged Care Toongabbie' logo has been included on part of the signage or structure on which it is to all proposed signage structures. be displayed?
 No safety devices or platforms are proposed.
-7 Illumination Would illumination result in unacceptable No illumination is proposed. glare?
+7 Illumination The calcity devices of platforms are proposed.
+Would illumination result in unacceptable No illumination is proposed. ino iliumination is proposed. glare?
 Would illumination affect safety for No illumination is proposed. pedestrians, vehicles or aircraft?
-Would illumination detract from the amenity of No illumination is proposed. any residence or other form of accommodation?
+Would illumination detract from the amenity of No illumination is proposed. any residence or other form of · accommodation?
 Can the intensity of the illumination be N/A. adjusted, if necessary?
 No illumination is proposed.
 Is the illumination subject to a curfew?
-N/A. No illumination is proposed.
-8 Safety Would the proposal reduce the safety for any No. public road?
+N/A. is the marmination subject to a curiew: 1 1 7 7 No illumination is proposed.
+8 Safety I Would the proposal reduce the safety for any No. public road?
 The proposed signage would not reduce the safety for any public road, as it is of an acceptable size, design and scale.
 Would the proposal reduce the safety for No. pedestrians or bicyclists?
-The proposed signage would not reduce the safety for pedestrians or cyclists, as it is of an acceptable size, design and scale.
-Would the proposal reduce the safety for No. pedestrians, particularly children, by obscuring The proposed signage will not reduce the safety for sightlines from public areas? pedestrians, particularly children, as it is of an acceptable size, design and scale.
+The proposed signage would not reduce the safety for 1 pedestrians or cyclists, as it is of an acceptable size, design and scale.
+Would the proposal reduce the safety for No. pedestrians, particularly children, by obscuring 1 1 1 2 2 The proposed signage will not reduce the safety for sightlines from public areas? pedestrians, particularly children, as it is of an acceptable size, design and scale.